 Walk through the winding, overgrown trails within the Khao Phra Thaeo National Park, discovering different varieties of plants and lichen on your way to the Ton Sai Waterfalls.
 You might even get to see some pretty spotted deer and gibbon along the way.
 The small waterfall is a 2km walk within the park and is thus ideal for a bit of nature stroll.

 Placed discreetly in Cape Panwa, a small faded sign (which is sometimes hard to notice) will indicate a waterfall nearby.
 However, the path to the waterfall can be misleading as similar ways exist.
 Along the one leading to Ao Yon Waterfall, you will come across small huts, local villagers, and even a few buffaloes wandering about.
 Next, walk across a little stream that will lead you to the waterfall.
 The drop pools are not large but are big enough for swimming.

 Located close to Khao Lak, the area around Lampi Waterfall is now a commercial site, though the waterfall remains untouched.
-This location is also an ideal picnic spot as there are several food stalls around the waterfall.
-You could either take a walk on the bridge and get a good look of the falls or swim under the bridge, in a large cold pool (though not significant enough for paddling).
-Though not so deep, the water will be cold, perfect to cool of the summer heat.
+This location is also an ideal picnic spot, as there are several food stalls around the waterfall.
+You could either take a walk on the bridge and get a good look at the falls or swim under the bridge in a large, cold pool (though not significant enough for paddling).
+Though not so deep, the water will be cold, perfect for cooling off in the summer heat.